learn-co-curriculum/dsc-introduction-to-numpy/README.md

 ## Introduction

-In this section, we'll take a more formal look at another Python library, *NumPy*.
-Besides being ubiquitous in data science, NumPy also provides us with blistering fast and efficient list-like data types called N-Dimensional Arrays or **ndarray**s or more simply arrays.
+In this section, we'll take a more formal look at *NumPy*.
+Besides being ubiquitous in Data Science, NumPy also provides us with blistering fast and efficient list-like data types called N-Dimensional Arrays or **ndarray**s or more simply arrays.
 This list-like data type is effectively a lighter weight version of a Python **list**, as it uses less of your computer's memory, which makes it more efficient, especially when dealing with large datasets.
 Don't worry if that seems a little vague.
 We will take a closer look at NumPy and how its arrays work in this lesson.

 An important note: *Pandas* was actually built on top of *NumPy*!
 So many of the functionalities that *NumPy* has, are also part of *Pandas*.
-It is still important to cover *NumPy* separately as *NumPy* Arrays are very important building blocks in many data science applications!
+It is still important to cover *NumPy* separately as *NumPy* arrays are very important building blocks in many Data Science applications!

 ## Objectives
 You will be able to:

 * Know how to get started with NumPy
-* Understand how and when to use a NumPy Array
+* Understand how and when to use a NumPy array
-* Understand the performance benefits of a NumPy Array
+* Understand the performance benefits of a NumPy array

 ## Getting Started With NumPy

 Just like with any other library, we need to first install the library with a package manager like `pip`.
 We have already installed this library in the background, so, no need to worry about this step.
 Next, we need to import the dependency into our code.

-The conventional method to import NumPy is by aliasing it as `np`, just like this:
+The conventional method to import NumPy is by aliasing it as `np`, like this:

 ```python